OssiPesonen/EiliumWeb/README.md

 - Create a configuration variable to disable need to log in
 - Configuration for CasparCG template directory path and hotkeys
+- Create more responsive templates so you can use 1080p and 720p without having two sets
 - Example entities (Players, Teams)
 - Creating more templates
   - Countdown